-Here’s another impressive product from Russell Hobbs but with better filtration than all the other kettles on our list.
+Here’s another impressive product from Russell Hobbs, but with better filtration than all the other kettles on our list.
 Unlike most hard water kettles, the Russell Hobbs Purity Brita filter kettle does not eliminate just limescale.
-It also removes copper, chlorine, lead, and the other unhealthy minerals that give hard water its unappealing taste and smell.
+It also removes copper, chlorine, lead, and other unhealthy minerals, giving hard water its unappealing taste and smell.

 The Purity Brita’s water softening capabilities come from its integrated Brita Maxtra Filter Cartridge.
 The filter removes impurities from the water as you fill the kettle.
-When the filter expires, the kettle’s cartridge replacement reminder will notify you.
-You can extend the filter and kettle’s life by removing and washing the filter cartridge frequently.
+The kettle’s cartridge replacement reminder will notify you when the filter expires.
+You can extend the filter and kettle’s life by frequently removing and washing the filter cartridge.

-If you need a durable filter kettle, the Russell Hobbs Purity Brita is a superb choice because of its tough plastic exterior and stainless steel interior.
+The Russell Hobbs Purity Brita is a superb choice if you need a durable filter kettle because of its tough plastic exterior and stainless steel interior.
 Plus, Russell Hobbs backs up their product with a 2-year manufacturer’s warranty.